Malaysia warns of rising number of COVID-19 deaths, cases among children | Health

 - Malaysia

-Malaysian health authorities have raised concerns about a growing number of coronavirus deaths and serious cases involving children, after a surge in overall infections forced the Southeast Asian nation into a strict lockdown.
-Prime Minister Muhyiddin Yassin declared a two-week "total lockdown" from June 1-14, as daily COVID-19 cases and deaths hit record numbers, with the government warning the outbreak may be linked to more contagious variants.
+Malaysian health authorities have raised concerns about a growing number of coronavirus deaths and serious cases involving children after a surge in overall infections forced the Southeast Asian nation into a strict lockdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)